Plantar fasciitis: Risk factors

 Identified risk factors for plantar fasciitis include excessive running, standing on hard surfaces for prolonged periods, high arches of the feet, the presence of a leg length inequality, and flat feet.
 The tendency of flat feet to excessively roll inward during walking or running makes them more susceptible to plantar fasciitis.
 Obesity is seen in 70% of individuals who present with plantar fasciitis and is an independent risk factor.

 Plantar fasciitis is commonly a result of some biomechanical imbalance that causes an increased amount of tension placed along the plantar fascia.

-Studies consistently find a strong association between increased body mass index and plantar fasciitis in the non-athletic population.
-This association between weight and plantar fasciitis is not present in the athletic population.
 Achilles tendon tightness and inappropriate footwear have also been identified as significant risk factors.

 Pathophysiology

 The cause of plantar fasciitis is poorly understood and appears to have several contributing factors.
 The plantar fascia is a thick fibrous band of connective tissue that originates from the medial tubercle and anterior aspect of the heel bone.
 From there, the fascia extends along the sole of the foot before inserting at the base of the toes and supports the arch of the foot.

 Plantar fasciitis is a non-inflammatory condition of the plantar fascia.
 Within the last decade, studies have observed microscopic anatomical changes indicating that plantar fasciitis is due to a non-inflammatory structural breakdown of the plantar fascia rather than an inflammatory process.

-Many in the academic community have stated the condition should be renamed plantar fasciosis in light of these newer findings.
+Many in the academic community have stated that the condition should be renamed plantar fasciosis in light of these newer findings.
 Repetitive microtrauma (small tears) appears to cause a structural breakdown of the plantar fascia.
 Microscopic examination of the plantar fascia often shows myxomatous degeneration, connective tissue calcium deposits, and disorganized collagen fibers.

 Disruptions in the plantar fascia's normal mechanical movement during standing and walking (known as the Windlass mechanism) place excess strain on the calcaneal tuberosity and seem to contribute to the development of plantar fasciitis.
 Other studies have also suggested that plantar fasciitis is not due to the inflamed plantar fascia but maybe a tendon injury involving the flexor digitorum brevis muscle located immediately deep to the plantar fascia.